-CHICAGO, June 03, 2019 (GLOBE NEWSWIRE) -- Agios Pharmaceuticals, Inc. (NASDAQ: AGIO), a leader in the field of cellular metabolism to treat cancer and rare genetic diseases, today presented data from two Phase 1 studies evaluating TIBSOVO[®] (ivosidenib) in adult patients with newly diagnosed acute myeloid leukemia (AML) and an isocitrate dehydrogenase-1 (IDH1) mutation who are ineligible for intensive chemotherapy.
-The data were presented as part of the scientific program at the 2019 American Society of Clinical Oncology (ASCO) Annual Meeting in Chicago.
+ORLANDO, Fla., Dec.
+09, 2019 (GLOBE NEWSWIRE) -- Agios Pharmaceuticals, Inc. (NASDAQ: AGIO), a leader in the field of cellular metabolism to treat cancer and rare genetic diseases, today presented translational data describing deep and durable molecular responses to treatment of TIBSOVO[®] (ivosidenib) and azacitidine and mechanisms of resistance and relapse to single agent treatment with TIBSOVO[®] in acute myeloid leukemia (AML) with an IDH1 mutation.
+The data were presented as part of the scientific program at the 2019 American Society of Hematology (ASH) Annual Meeting.